 The CVS commands are available on HECToR automatically without the need to load any modules.

 If you do not already use a version control system and choose to start using a client-sever based version control system it is recommended you use SVN.
 For those currently using CVS and wishing to switch to SVN there is a tool available, cvs2svn.
-Unfortunately this tool is not currently available on HECToR.

 A very good and full guide to using SVN for your project can be found in this SVN Book.
 To make the SVN commands available on HECToR you will need to load the SVN module.